iondv/framework/README.md

 ### Installer

-You can use IONDV.
-Framework apps installer, requiring installed node.js, mongodb and git.
+You can use [IONDV.
+Framework apps installer](https://github.com/iondv/iondv-app), requiring installed node.js, mongodb and git.
 During the installation, all other dependencies will be checked and installed, and the application itself will be built and run.

 Install in one command:

 ```
-bash <(curl -sL https://raw.githubusercontent.com/iondv/iondv-app/master/iondv-app) -q -i -m localhost:27017 develop-and-test
+bash <(curl -sL https://raw.githubusercontent.com/iondv/iondv-app/master/iondv-app) -t git -q -i -m localhost:27017 develop-and-test
 ```
 Where  `localhost: 27017` is the MongoDB address, and `develop-and-test` is the app name.